 Camping in Everglades is a great idea.
 It allows you to soak in the beauty of the Park fully.
 The advantage of camping in Everglades is the location of the campsites; some of them are located inside the Park.
 These sites are quite accommodating; you will have access to tents, RVs, and bathrooms while staying here.
 Some also have gift shops and marinas.

 If you are the type to wing it, then backcountry camping is for you.
+It is one of the most raw types of camping you can do.
 However, it is important to note that you cannot just set up camp anywhere.
 There are rules in place governing this camping in the park.
 There are 47 spots designated to serve this specific purpose in Everglades, none of which are accessible by car.
 You have to either hike or use a boat to get there.
 The sites are located in forested areas, while others are along the shore of the Gulf of Mexico or directly on the beach.

 What You Need to Watch Out for While at Everglades